Svetlozarko/BidCommerce/README.md

 # 🛒 BidCommerce

 **BidCommerce** is an intelligent online auction and e-commerce platform where users can list, bid, and buy products in real-time.
-Packed with modern features like AI-assisted listings and live chat between users, BidCommerce makes online selling smarter and faster.
+Packed with modern features like AI-assisted listings and live chat between users, BidCommerce makes online selling smarter and faster

 ---